netlore/OpenAKC/index.md

 ### Support or Contact

-Again, at the time of writing, the documentation is still not complete, but feel free to contact via GitHub, YouTube, or via email - [Contact](mailto:james@fsck.co.uk?subject=[OpenAKC]%20Contact%20Form%20Query) and we’ll help you sort it out.
+Again, we would love any feedback or contributions, so feel free to contact via GitHub, YouTube, or via email - [Contact](mailto:james@fsck.co.uk?subject=[OpenAKC]%20Contact%20Form%20Query) and we’ll help you sort it out.

 We're always keen for new ideas for examples, as more demo videos need to be made!